By Dr. John A. Papa, DC, FCCPOR(C)

 Self-care strategies for reducing the pain of plantar fasciitis include: ice application; rolling a tennis ball or soup can from your heel and along the arch of your foot; and gentle stretching of the achilles tendon, calf muscles, and plantar fascia.
 Gel or “donut pads” placed under the affected heel(s) in shoes may also provide relief.

 Plantar fasciitis that does not respond to self-care strategies may require professional treatment.
-This can include electrotherapy, manual and soft tissue therapy, and specific rehabilitative exercises for the foot and lower leg.
+This can include electrotherapeutic or laser modalities to assist in healing, manual and soft tissue therapy to supporting structures, therapeutic taping of the heel, and specific rehabilitative exercises for the muscles and joints of the lower leg and foot.
 A custom made orthotic may also be helpful by minimizing pronation, cushioning the heel, and supporting the arch.

 It is important to establish an accurate diagnosis of plantar fasciitis.
-Other causes of heel pain may include stress fractures, achilles tendonitis/bursitis, arthritis, gout, or nerve irritation.
+Other causes of heel pain may include stress fractures, heel fat pad syndrome, achilles tendonitis/bursitis, arthritis, gout, or nerve irritation.
 If you are having difficulty with heel pain, a qualified health professional can determine the cause of your pain and prescribe appropriate therapy and rehabilitation strategies specifically for your circumstance.
 For more information, visit www.nhwc.ca.

 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.